-Families who lost relatives in the 2005 London bomb attacks are appealing to cinemas not to show a British comedy about four aspiring
+Families who lost relatives in the 2005 London bomb attacks are appealing to cinemas not to show a British comedy about four

 Four Lions was created by satirist Chris Morris, who was also behind the controversial Channel 4 show Brass Eye.
 The film - on general release from Friday - focuses on four men travelling to London to target the marathon.